kwdavidson/home-assistant.github.io/source/_docs/configuration/splitting_configuration.markdown

 We offer four advanced options to include whole directories at once.
 - `!include_dir_list` will return the content of a directory as a list with each file content being an entry in the list.
 - `!include_dir_named` will return the content of a directory as a dictionary which maps filename => content of file.
-- `!include_dir_merge_list` will return the content of a directory as a list by merging all files (which should contain a list) into 1 big list.
+- `!include_dir_merge_list` will return the content of a directory as a list by merging all files (which should contain a list) into one big list.
-- `!include_dir_merge_named` will return the content of a directory as a dictionary by loading each file and merging it into 1 big dictionary.
+- `!include_dir_merge_named` will return the content of a directory as a dictionary by loading each file and merging it into one big dictionary.

 These work recursively.
-As an example using `!include_dir_* automation`, will include all 6 files shown below:
+As an example, using `!include_dir_* automation` will include all six files shown below:

 ```bash
 .